Skip to content

 Stop by the Pavilion Café on your visit to Upton House and grab a bite to eat, a hot or cold drink and a slice of cake.
 Buy a souvenir of your visit in the shop, or pop into the second-hand bookshop for a new read.

 Find out what's on for families at Upton House and Gardens, spot wildlife on the Woodland Walk or simply let off steam in acres of space outdoors.
-If you're planning ahead for Christmas, find out more about about all we have coming up to celebrate.
+If you're planning for spring and summer, find out more about all we have coming up.

 From 18th-century water gardens and Arts and Crafts landscapes to intimate woodland gardens, there are so many places to discover.